If you’re at the stage where you’re ready to set up your fish tank, you’ve probably done a lot of research.

 As a basic rule of thumb with ceramics, if it’s not safe to eat off, don’t put it in your aquarium.

-There are a few exceptions to this rule, for example, we can eat of copper glazed ceramics, but they would be harmful to shrimps, and other species.
+There are a few exceptions to this rule, for example, we can eat using copper-glazed ceramics, but they would be harmful to shrimps, and other species.
 Always check if there are any substances that are harmful to your particular inhabitants.

 There is also evidence to suggest that lead is present in some pottery which is a health hazard for both humans and fish alike.

 Highly decorated items and glazed terra cotta clay can sometimes contain lead, however, most countries have been manufacturing lead-free terracotta for years now.